jvlflame/Rename-JAV-files-javlibrary/README.md

 The R/M column indicate if the file will be Renamed/Moved respectively.

 ## Known issues
 I recommend not to use this script recursively within a very large directory.
 I would say up to 50 files at a time, but if all looks good, go for more.
 If you have downloaded files from alternative sources, you may run into issues where it breaks the script.
+Press `Ctrl+C` to cancel the running script.
 Remove all conflicting files before running again.